-Dr. Erlander has been our Chief Executive Officer since May 2020 and a director since June 2020.
-Dr. Erlander was our Chief Scientific Officer from March 2013 to April 2020.
-Dr. Erlander has more than 18 years of experience directing and leading research and development for gene discovery, with a strong focus on molecular diagnostics.
-Prior to joining Cardiff Oncology, he was Chief Scientific Officer at bioTheranostics, (a bioMérieux company,) a molecular diagnostic testing company that is focused on clinical applications in oncology, from 2008 to February 2013.
-Previously Dr. Erlander was a Group Leader and subsequently Research Fellow at the R. W. Johnson Pharmaceutical Research Institute (Johnson & Johnson).
-He was also an assistant member and Postdoctoral Fellow at The Scripps Research Institute in the Department of Molecular Biology.
-Dr. Erlander holds a B.S. degree in Biochemistry from the University of California, Davis; an M.S. degree in Biochemistry from Iowa State University; and a Ph.D. in Neuroscience from the University of California, Los Angeles.
-Dr. Erlander is an accomplished researcher with 32 issued U.S. patents and 38 U.S. patent applications, and is a lead or contributing author on more than 70 scientific articles.
+Dr. Erlander has served as our Chief Executive Officer since May 2020, a director since June 2020 and formerly as the Chief Scientific Officer from March 2013 to May 2020.
+Previously, he was Chief Scientific Officer at bioTheranostics, a subsidiary of bioMérieux, a molecular diagnostic testing company focused on clinical applications in oncology, where he served from 2008 to 2013.
+From 2000 to 2008, Dr. Erlander was Chief Scientific Officer at Arcturus, Inc. (later AviaraDx), which was acquired by bioMérieux in 2008.
+Dr. Erlander entered therapeutics as a Group Leader and then Research Fellow in drug discovery at Johnson & Johnson from 1994 to 2000.
+From 1991 to 1994, Dr. Erlander was a Postdoctoral Fellow and then Assistant Professor at Scripps Research.
+He has 44 issued patents, over 50 pending applications, and has co-authored more than 90 scientific publications.
+Dr. Erlander holds a B.S. in Biochemistry from the University of California, Davis, an M.S. degree in Biochemistry from Iowa State University, and a Ph.D. in Neuroscience from the University of California, Los Angeles.
 The Board believes that Dr. Erlander's research and clinical experience qualifies him to serve as a director of our company.